-LIGO-E1300858
+The inventory of ISC custom optics is found in (& linked in the DCC tree): LIGO-E1300858

 All ISC custom optics are entered into ICS, using the optic’s E-number specification as the drawing#/key; e.g., E1100048-v1-00-0904 is a 2-inch HR, 1064 nm.

 The task of indicating in ICS those optics that are installed in assemblies is in progress (at each observatory), but not complete as of this writing.
 Also, updating ICS entries to indicate optics that have visible damage/defects is a work in progress.